<- Back to main blog

 Another way you can overcome the problem of last-minute changes is by always anticipating them.

-For instance, if you know the product is supposed to deploy at the end of August, your safest bet is to keep the entire month’s schedule free from any other projects.
+For example, if you know the product is expected to deploy at the end of August, your safest bet is to keep your schedule for the entire month free of any other projects.

 Expecting the inevitable changes will grant you enough time to update the docs without going past the deadline or compromising the quality of the documentation.